 The Python and Rust libraries have been tested on the Raspberry Pi 3 Model B.

 I made this for use in robotics projects, particularly autonomous vehicles.
 By offloading the work of monitoring ultrasonic sensors for obstacle avoidance, the main Arduino can spend more time handling navigation.

 Although this was created for robotics, it can be used for any project requiring up to 8 ultrasonic sensors, making it ideal for creating musical instruments too!
 There's something neat about using sound measurements to make other sounds :-)

 As far as I know, this is the only breakout board for 8 ultrasonic sensors on the market today.

-You will need an Arduino, some HC-SR04 ultrasonic sensors, and appropriate jumper wires (female-female to connect the sensors, and male-female to connect to the Arduino).
+You will need an Arduino or Raspberry Pi to connect it to, some HC-SR04 ultrasonic sensors, and appropriate jumper wires (female-female to connect the sensors, and male-female to connect to the Arduino).